tylerb10/100-days-of-code/log.md

 **Thoughts:** Still struggling with using forEach() to loop through arrays (trying to separate them from for loops that I've done before).

 ### Day 2: June 18, 2023

 **Today's Progress**: Added the ability to "tweet" in Twimba, using unshift to add an object to the beginning of an array.

 **Thoughts:** Going to work on adding the ability to comment on a tweet tomorrow to tweak the project a bit.

 ### Day 3: June 19, 2023

 **Today's Progress**: Started working on a modal popup, hopefully opening when clicking the comment button.

 **Thoughts:** Started with thinking of using a prompt or alert for this function, but wanted to control more of the appearance with CSS.

+### Day 4: June 20, 2023

+**Today's Progress**: Worked up a modal using a div and display properties forcing it to not display, then found out about the dialog element.

+**Thoughts:** Nothing today.